corth-lang/Corth/README.md

     end 0 end

 - This is a simple program that prints "Hello, World!" when run.
-- '[include](#include)' is used to include the library io.corth, which contains some I/O operations like writing to files and the standard output.
+- '[include](#include)' is used to include the library stdio, which contains some I/O operations like writing to files and the standard output.
 - '[let](#let)' is used to 'name' values.
 In this example, it is used to name the parameter values.
 - '[procedures](#procedures)' is used to define a procedure. 'main' is where the program starts.
 - 'puts' is used to print a string to the standard output.